philipgold/notes/aws/kinesis.md

 ### Introduction to Amazon Kinesis

 Kinesis tools:
-1. Kinesis Data Streams.
+1. *Kinesis Data Streams*.
 Collect and store data streams for analytics
-2. Kinesis Data Firehose.
+2. *Kinesis Data Firehose*.
 Load data streams into AWS data stores
-3. Kinesis Data Analytics.
+3. *Kinesis Data Analytics*.
 Analyse data stream with SQL or Java
-4. Kinesis Video Streams.
+4. *Kinesis Video Streams*.
 Capture and store video streams for analytics

-Benefits of Kinesis for Streaming:
+*Benefits of Kinesis for Streaming:*
 1. No infrastructure provisioning, no management
 2. Automatically scales during re-shard operations
 3. No stream consumptions costs when no new records to process
 4. Hight availability and secure

-Streaming Ingestion:
+*Streaming Ingestion:*
 1. AWS Toolkits/Libraries:
     1. AWS SDK
     2. Kinesis Producer Library